faas-benchmarking/faasdom/README.md

 docker run --rm -tiv ibm-secrets:/root/.bluemix ibmcom/ibm-cloud-developer-tools-amd64:0.20.0 ibmcloud target -r <YOUR_REGION> --cf-api https://api.<YOUR_REGION>.cf.cloud.ibm.com -o <YOUR_ORGANIZATION> -s <YOUR_SPACE>
 ```

+## Usage

+### Starting the application

 To start the main application (in the folder [main](main/)) run:

 ```bash
 docker-compose up -d db grafana app
 ```

+The application web interface will be exposed on port 3001 [http://localhost:3001](http://localhost:3001)

+Grafana will be exposed on port 3000 LINK [http://localhost:3000](http://localhost:3000)

+### Actions

+The following actions can be performed:

+#### Deploy/Delete

+A user can deploy and delete tests.
+Following parameters exist:

+ - **Test:** The tast that will be deployed
+ - **Memory:** Amount of memory the function instance will have (not applicable for Azure)
+ - **Timeout:** Function timeout (not applicable for Azure)
+ - **Clouds:** The clouds to deploy the function to
+ - **Languages:** Runtimes to deploy
+ - **Locations:** Choose the region for each cloud

+The **Deploy** button will iniciate a deploy process and the **Cleanup All** button will clenaup everything.
+Status can be seen on the right.

+ **IMPORTANT:** The cleanup process will delete all API gateways and Lambda functions on AWS, all resource groups containing the name of a test on Azure, all functions in the configured project for Google and all IBM functions and gateways.
+Use with caution!

+#### Run Comparison Tests

+Run a comparison test.
+Following parameters exist:

+ - **Test name:** Name to identify the test later
+ - **Function dependant paramters:** various function dependant parameters

+The test can be startet with the **Run** button and stopped with the **Stop** button.
+Results will be viewable in Grafana.

+#### Run Benchmark

+Run a load test for deployed functions.
+Following parameters exist:

+ - **Requests per second:** how many request per second should be sent to the function
+ - **Duration:** duration of the benchmark
+ - **Test:** whcih one of the tests should be benchmarked
+ - **N:** function dependant parameter
+ - **Test name:** Name to identify the test later

+The application will benchmark the deployed functions with [wrk2](https://github.com/giltene/wrk2).
+Results will be viewable in Grafana.

+#### Calculate Theoretical Pricing

+Calculate hypothetical prices by providing following parameters:

+ - **Calls:** Number of calls per month
+ - **Execution Time:** Estimated execution time of the function in ms
+ - **Return Size:** return size of the returned function body in KB
+ - **Memory:** memory allocation chosen for the function

+The button **Calculate / Update** will do the calculation and they will be shown on the right side.

+#### Calculate Pricing regarding to tests

+Calculate prices regarding a specific test:

+ - **Calls:** Number of calls per month
+ - **Test:** Factors, Matrix, Custom
+ - **Test Name:** Name given during comparison test
+ - **Runtime:** Runtime to be calculated

+The button **Calculate / Update** will do the calculation and they will be shown on the right side.

+### Cleanup

 To stop and remove containers run: